Skip to content

 He said the final product will be an aquarium that “can compete with any other aquarium in any other city.”

 City officials, stung by this summer’s cancellation of the A.C.
-Airshow and the lack of beach concerts, gave a tour this week to the media to show off the Aquarium’s improvements and to tout new exhibits, including a completely rebuilt second floor with expanded touch tanks.
+Airshow and the lack of beach concerts, gave a tour this week to the media to show off the aquarium’s improvements and to tout new exhibits, including a completely rebuilt second floor with expanded touch tanks.
 “More things you can touch and learn about,” Sarita Stroud, the aquarist and aquarium manager, told reporters.

-Work on the exterior, including new signage and decking, and the interior of the aquarium, including new lighting and a new entry mural, is nearing the end, and officials said.
+Work on the exterior, including new signage and decking, and the interior of the aquarium, including new lighting and a new entry mural, is nearing the end, officials said.
 The renovations drew on funds from the American Rescue Plan.

-In addition, city officials said $1.4 million in grant funding would be used to demolish the existing seawall bathroom attached to the Aquarium, which has not been open for several years and which Mayor Marty Small Sr. called an eyesore.
+In addition, city officials said $1.4 million in grant funding would be used to demolish the existing seawall bathroom attached to the aquarium, which has not been open for several years and which Mayor Marty Small Sr. called an eyesore.
 They plan to build a new bathroom facility for public use in time for next summer.

 The seawall at Gardner’s Basin is a popular fishing spot located at the end of a newly rebuilt Boardwalk path stretching around the inlet that separates Atlantic City and Brigantine.